Logi-WA/Takeaway/README.md

 - `src/main/java/is/vinnsla` contains all the front end part of the project for futher detail of the classes :  [Markdown](src/site/markdown/markdown.md)
     - `Cart.java ` contains all the information about what is in the cart and if something is added
     - `Customer.java` Contains the name of the customer as well as his address
-    - `Matsedill.java` contains all of the items that are to be put in the manu

     - `Meals.java` takes in the meal and the price of it
     - `Menu.java` allows you to add the meal to the display